ISR Business finance and investment studies

 Simultaneously, stock market share investments became less attractive, listed companies became cheaper to buy, and the cost of financing investments by private equity deals became generally cheaper.

-Globally, a major factor exerting downward pressure on interest rates on corporate debt (etc.) was the massive build-up in foreign exchange reserves in countries in Asia and the Middle East.
+Globally, a major factor exerting downward pressure on interest rates on corporate debt (etc.) has been the massive build-up in foreign exchange reserves in countries in Asia and the Middle East.
 By 2007, these reserves totalled well over $4 trillion.
-In keeping with the investment traditions of these countries, the bulk of the surplus funds tended to flow into bank deposits, bonds, and other interest-yielding assets rather than stock market equities.
+In keeping with the investment traditions of these countries, the bulk of the surplus funds tended to flow into bank deposits, bonds, and other interest-yielding assets rather than stock market shares.

 Low inflation and interest rates, cheap wholesale money market borrowing, and substantial inflows of new capital from pension and insurance companies and other investors provided venture capitalists/private equity funds with the financial resources for large-scale company acquisitions and mergers as well as business start-ups and new technology/production projects (etc.).
 Company buyouts boomed even more than they had in the late 1980s – when new issues of high-yield, high-risk debt instruments (popularly known as “junk bonds”) had often been used to fund them.
 Such was the scale of the finance available for buyouts that even the largest publicly quoted companies could now become takeover targets.
 Deals of $1 billion-plus became common on both sides of the Atlantic.